University Hospitals Plymouth NHS Trust cares for nine patients with Covid-19 in hospital

 University Hospitals Plymouth NHS Trust was caring for nine patients with coronavirus in hospital as of Sunday, figures show.

-The figures also show that five new patients with Covid were admitted to hospital in University Hospitals Plymouth NHS Trust in the week to March 22.
+The figures also show five new patients with Covid were admitted to hospital in University Hospitals Plymouth NHS Trust in the week to March 29.